-This 18-month, \$1.5 million grant will develop new registered apprenticeships in biotechnology and financial services and increase the recruitment and retain of women and minorities in existing construction apprenticeships.
+Similar to WAGE\$, this 18-month, \$1.5 million grant will develop registered apprenticeships in new sectors of the economy and expand certain existing registered apprenticeships.
+The new sectors include biotechnology and financial services.
 The bottom line of the grant is to register 420 new apprentices.